 Before you prepare for the battle, you must work on your offensive and defensive techniques.
 Similarly, to win the battle on the final day of the exam, you must start your preparation for it beforehand.
 Past years’ question papers allow you to understand how your opponent, the examiner, may work.
 You can analyse the pattern and the trend implicit in the papers.
 You can plan your preparation accordingly.
 Syllabus and previous years’ papers are two of the most important tools that will give your studies a direction.

 8. Are the solutions of Vedantu enough for studying gender, religion and caste?

-The solutions that the expert faculty provides online are comprehensive, well-structured, and explains the core concepts described in the chapter in an easy-to-understand language.
+The solutions that the expert faculty provides online are comprehensive and well-structured and explain the core concepts described in the chapter in an easy-to-understand language.
 The solutions will allow you to cover the entire chapter.
-However, solutions should be seen as a supplementary source that allows you to enrich your understanding as hence knowledge of the concept.
+However, solutions should be seen as a supplementary source that allows you to enrich your understanding and knowledge of the concept.
 Your primary source should only be your textbooks.
 Also, these materials are available on the official website of Vedantu and the Vedantu app and that too free of cost.

 9. What are the differences in the way a boy child and a girl child are brought up?

 In most societies, the boy child and the girl child are socialised and brought up differently.
 The main objective of this specialisation is to make them ready for their future roles.
 The roles that can or cannot be played by a particular gender are decided by the values of society.
 The boys are socialised in a way to make them the breadwinner of the family and girls are socialised so that they can take on the work of looking after and providing emotional support to the members of the family.